-This is one of the many questions I receive regarding internet from people interested in getting rid of cable.
-To stream any content you will need an internet connection.
-Internal storage for movies and TV isn’t included with Roku or any of the other main streaming devices like Apple TV, Amazon Fire, or Chromecast.
+This is one of the many questions I receive regarding internet access from people interested in getting rid of cable.
+To stream any content, you will need an internet connection.
+Internal storage for movies and TV isn’t included with Roku or any of the other top streaming devices like Apple TV, Amazon Fire, or Chromecast.

 These devices require an internet connection to operate.
-Unfortunately, that’s still going to require your existing cable TV provider.
-However, it’s much cheaper to have an internet only plan.
-Especially once you factor in all the hidden fees that come with a cable bundle.
+Unfortunately, that’s still going to need an Internet provider.
+However, it’s much cheaper to have an internet-only plan once you factor in all the hidden fees that come with a cable bundle.
 We were able to get a high-speed connection at 50 Mbps for a little over $50 per month.